Skip to main content

 Containers

 A popular use case of block entities is to store items of some kind.
 Some of the most essential blocks in Minecraft, such as the furnace or the chest, use block entities for this purpose.
-To store items on something, Minecraft uses Container
+To store items on something, Minecraft uses Containers.

-that can be used to query and update the container.
+The Container interface defines methods such as #getItem, #setItem and #removeItem that can be used to query and update the container.
 Since it is an interface, it does not actually contain a backing list or other data structure, that is up to the implementing system.

-s can not only be implemented on block entities, but any other class as well.
+Due to this, Containers can not only be implemented on block entities, but any other class as well.
 Notable examples include entity inventories, as well as common modded items such as backpacks.

-s in many places.
-It should be used wherever possible in favor of Container
+NeoForge provides the ItemStackHandler class as a replacement for Containers in many places.
+It should be used wherever possible in favor of Container, as it allows for cleaner interaction with other Containers/ItemStackHandlers.

 The main reason this article exists is for reference in vanilla code, or if you are developing mods on multiple loaders.
-Always use ItemStackHandler
+Always use ItemStackHandler in your own code if possible!
+Docs on that are a work in progress.

 Basic Container Implementation

 Containers can be implemented in any way you like, so long as you satisfy the dictated methods (as with any other interface in Java).
-However, it is common to use a NonNullList<ItemStack>
+However, it is common to use a NonNullList<ItemStack> with a fixed length as a backing structure.
+Single-slot containers may also simply use an ItemStack field instead.

-with a size of 27 slots (one chest) could look like this:
+For example, a basic implementation of Container with a size of 27 slots (one chest) could look like this:

 public class MyContainer implements Container {